jupyter-book/jupyter-book/docs/content/execute.md

 This is a change from the from `v0.7`.
 :::

-By default, the command working directory (cwd) that a notebook runs in will be the directory it is located in (for both `auto` and `cache`).
+By default, the command working directory (cwd) in which a notebook runs will be the directory in which it is located (for both `auto` and `cache`).
 This means that notebooks requiring access to assets in relative paths will work.

 Alternatively, if you wish for your notebooks to isolate your notebook execution, in a temporary folder, you can use the `_config.yml` setting: